-Our House provides healthcare, housing, and other vital services to low-income people living with HIV/AIDS.
+Our House provides healthcare, housing, and other vital services to low-income people living with HIV.

 Over the years we have expanded services that now range from regular in-home visits by clinical staff to 24-hour residential skilled nursing services.
 As the health of a resident or client improves or declines, we are able to continue to provide services within our continuum of care.

 Our House, Neighborhood Housing & Care Program, Esther’s Pantry and Tod’s Corner.